inunvace1979195/inunvace/README.md

-The Chevrolet Series 490, introduced in 1915 but produced into the 1920s, offered an affordable alternative to Ford's Model T, contributing to Chevrolet's success as a mass-market brand.
+The Willys-Overland Jeep Station Wagon, introduced in 1946, was one of the first mass-produced all-steel station wagons, offering versatility and ruggedness for post-war families.